 Q49.
 Please provide a brief explanation of the ways in which you are embedding equity into this adaptation action?

-• The 2018 Stormwater Master Plan assessed all areas of the City.
+The 2018 Stormwater Master Plan assessed all areas of the City.
 Two of seven areas identified for improvements are in LMI neighborhoods.
-Assessing flooding concerns by the public through outreach was part of the design process. • Resiliency is a theme in the development of park improvements Citywide and the Parks Master Plan process had an extensive public outreach process.
+Assessing flooding concerns by the public through outreach was part of the design process.
+Resiliency is a theme in the development of park improvements Citywide and the Parks Master Plan process had an extensive public outreach process.
 Q50.
 Please provide any supporting documents under Adaptation Priority Action #2.
 Max upload of five (5) files only.
 Q50(a).
 Please provide any supporting documents under Adaptation Priority Action #2.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: FTL SLR Assessment Report.pdf Q50(b).

-A2.1 2014 Fort Lauderdale SLR Vulnerability Assessment.pdf

-Q50(b).
 Please provide any supporting documents under Adaptation Priority Action #2.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: (Did not answer) Q50(c).

-Q50(c).
 Please provide any supporting documents under Adaptation Priority Action #2.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: (Did not answer) Q50(d).

-Q50(d).
 Please provide any supporting documents under Adaptation Priority Action #2.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: (Did not answer) Q50(e).

-Q50(e).
 Please provide any supporting documents under Adaptation Priority Action #2.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: (Did not answer) Q51.

-Q51.
 Please indicate as to why you've been unable to make progress in Adaptation Action #2?
 Select all that apply.